sergio94al/AutoQML-Quantum-Inspired-Kernels-by-Using-Genetic-Algorithms-for-Grayscale-images/README.md

 ## 6. How to cite

-**Please note this code is the official code for article *AutoQML: Automatic generation and training of robust quantum-inspired classifiers by using evolutionary algorithms on grayscale images.*.
+**Please note this code is the official code for article *AutoQML: Automatic generation and training of robust quantum-inspired classifiers by using evolutionary algorithms on grayscale images*.
 Authors of scientific papers including results generated using this technique or these ideas, are encouraged to cite this paper as follows.**

 * Altares-López, S., García-Ripoll, J. J., & Ribeiro, A. (2024).
 AutoQML: Automatic generation and training of robust quantum-inspired classifiers by using evolutionary algorithms on grayscale images.
 Expert Systems with Applications, 244, 122984.
 ```xml